pande2929/OBC/README.md

 Just install and you're good to go.
 If WoW's Assisted Highlight feature is not enabled, you'll be prompted to turn it on.

 ## Configuration
-Options for look and feel.
-Optionally hide action bars to declutter the interface.
-More options on the way!
+Access some settings for look and feel under Options->Addons.

 ## Need Help or need to report a bug?
 Head on over to our [**Github issues**](https://github.com/pande2929/OBC/issues) page.